Ancestral Womb and Postpartum Care Program

 In many traditions, Cerradas are offered in a Temazcalli.
 We currently offer Cerradas in-home or with the support of a cedar sauna, with hopes of building a traditional Temazcalli in the future.

-We encourage cultural awareness in our work and exchanges.
 We recognize the lineage of these traditions (Mesoamerican) and center the voices and teachings of those carrying it from their origins.To be in right relation and as an act of reciprocity, we ask that people who do not identify as someone who shares the direct lineage of this tradition do what they can to contribute financially toward this service.
 We are thankful for all meaningful contributions and acknowledge that it will look different for each person.

 We hope to receive additional funds and support to build a traditional Temazcalli, bring elders to share more of these sacred teachings, and to support the community in receiving.
 The ceremonies run around $300-$500.
 This covers the cost of herbs, traditional faja/hip support band, wood, food, and time.
 We hope to have extra funding to support those that want to receive the offering but are unable to pay out of pocket.